 The Centre produced the RAAF’s first Air Power Manual in 1990, which at that time was only the second of its type in the world.
 As well as establishing the strategic foundation for the application of air power in an Australian context, the Air Power Manual also brought international acclaim to the Centre and the RAAF.
 From those roots the development of strategic air and space power doctrine and the promotion of air and space power have remained the APDC’s primary goals.

 Over the years the Centre has evolved into an agency that provides subject matter expertise for air and space power education and a well-developed publication program.
 Since 1991, the APDC has been responsible for the conduct of the Chief of Air Force Fellowship program in which selected members of the RAAF undertake research in key air and space power issues which have direct relevance and applicability to Air Force.
-In 1997, the RAAF Historical Section was amalgamated with the Centre, and is now known as the Office of Air Force History.

 The Air Power Studies Centre was renamed Aerospace Centre in 2000 and then became the Air Power Development Centre in 2004.